typedb/typedb-docs/05-grakn-cluster/01-install-and-run.md

 user@node3:~/grakn-cluster/$ ./grakn server --address=10.0.0.3:1729:1730 --peers=10.0.0.1:1729:1730,10.0.0.2:1729:1730,10.0.0.3:1729:1730
 ```

+### Stopping

+Stopping the Grakn Cluster is done the same way as with single node: pressing Ctrl+C in the terminal that was used to start it.
+All nodes would be to be shut down independently.

 ## Summary
 So far we have learned how to download, install and run the Grakn Cluster.